Alocasia, tropical beauties with large leaves

 How to take care of her?

-It is not too light-demanding and will be satisfied with a moderately shaded corner at home away from the window.
-Alocasia likes to reach for the light, so there is nothing abnormal if it does not grow straight up but rather to the side, it is enough to rotate the plant once a week.
+It is not too light-demanding and will be satisfied even with a moderately shaded corner at home away from the window.
+Alocasia likes to reach for the light, so there is nothing abnormal if it does not grow straight up, but rather to the side, it is enough to rotate the plant once a week.
 The best location will naturally be diffused light from all sides or from above.
-Do not expose it to direct sunlight in summer, as burns would form on the leaves.
+Do not expose it to direct sunlight in the summer, as burns would form on the leaves.
 Otherwise, it tolerates full light well, east, north or west windows.
-It does not color as well in shadier locations, it may happen that the leaves start to turn yellow over time and growth slows down.
+It does not color as well in shadier places, it may happen that the leaves start to turn yellow over time and growth slows down.
 Of course, this will also affect the size of the leaves, in a shady place you will have smaller leaves.

 Photo: Alocasia Frydek

 Alocasias like warmth and humidity.
 Avoid cold drafts, especially in the winter months and locations where it would be exposed to drafts for a long time.
 In winter, the temperature should not drop below 18°C, rather we recommend a normal room temperature of around 24°C.

 Alocasia is the most demanding of humidity .
 This tends to be a stumbling block when growing in dry homes and especially in winter, when it also gets hot.
 You can help it by regular misting with soft water , i.e. boiled or rain water.
 Do not use water straight from the tap, unsightly brown spots could start to form on the leaves.
 Once in a while you can also wipe the leaves with a wet napkin, but be careful!
 Be careful with the type of Alocasia, eg Alocasia Frydek or Alocasia Black Velvet have velvety leaves (with fine hairs) and in these types of plants you would probably destroy the leaf by wiping with a damp cloth.
 If you are a hi-tech grower, Alocasia will do very well with a room humidifier .